What is blepharospasm?

-The following method is to then carefully inject botulinum toxin into the overacting muscle groups.
+The following method is to then carefully inject BoNT into the overacting muscle groups.
 All patients will have different patterns of spasm and so the injection programme is tailored to each individual.
-Most patients will get significant relief from botulinum toxin therapy.
+Most patients will get significant relief from BoNT therapy.
 In addition, if you are found to have a brow ptosis (droop), excess upper eyelid skin or a droopy eyelid, surgery will usually be needed to correct them.

 The treatment is perfectly safe and there is no risk of developing botulism or food poisoning.
 Based on the experience of treating thousands of patients (in over three decades at Moorfields Hospital) we are also confident that there is also no risk of developing general health problems after administration.
 What’s more, there is no known risk when the treatment is given to women who are pregnant or breastfeeding although some do prefer to postpone treatment until they have given birth or weaned their children.

-I have tried botulinum toxin, but it is not working, what else can I do?
+I have tried BoNT, but it is not working, what else can I do?

-Sometimes botulinum toxin treatment is not successful.
+Sometimes BoNT treatment is not successful.
 This can occur initially or after many years of successful use when the patient develops a resistance to the drug.
 Fortunately, there are many other approaches to consider:

 - Changing the type of otulinum toxin.
 Incorporating different formulations can be used to overcome resistance to a particular strain.
 There are also new variants that have been proven to be effective.
-These include Xeomin and Neurobloc.
+These include BoNT and BoNT.

 - Oral medications.
 There are several types of treatments which act directly of the brain and you may be asked to try these medications to determine if they are effective.